adelie.solver.grpnet#

 Note

 The algorithm early exits if exit_cond(state) evaluates to True or the built-in early exit function evaluates to True (if early_exit is True).
+The latter can be disabled with early_exit=False.

 Returns: